Living Will Definition

 - you are no longer aware of being alive.

 The doctor(s) must believe that this condition will last indefinitely without hope for improvement, and have watched you long enough to determine that you’re permanently unconscious.

-It’s important to note that some states require two doctors to provide written certification of your incapacitation before your living will becomes effective.
+A living will goes into effect when your doctor determines you can’t communicate your health care wishes due to incapacitation.
+Some states require two doctors to provide written certification of your incapacitation before your living will becomes effective.

 Although the document becomes legally binding when it’s signed according to state requirements, it has no effect on your care and treatment while you’re still competent and capable of making and communicating decisions about your care.